 At the St. Paul end, the revamped Union Depot is worth a visit.
-Eat in the lobby restaurant, learn about the building’s history and go down the historic staircase, where a Snoopy statue awaits a photo opp.
-Public tours are offered most Tuesdays and Thursdays, giant board games can be played every Wednesday night, and free yoga classes take place on Tuesdays and Saturdays.
+Eat in the lobby restaurant, learn about the building’s history and go down the historic staircase, where a Snoopy statue awaits a photo opp on the platform.
+Public tours are offered every other Tuesday, giant board games can be played every Wednesday night, and free yoga classes are held on Mondays, Tuesdays and Saturdays.

-Many restaurants are a short walk from the station, including the acclaimed Heartland, and the St. Paul Farmers Market is held every weekend through November.
+Many restaurants are a short walk from the station, and the St. Paul Farmers Market is open every weekend May-November.
 On a nice day, stroll through the charming Mears Park, where the gardens are maintained by residents of the neighboring condos.

 From here, the train travels along University Avenue and through some of St. Paul’s most diverse neighborhoods.
 Thai, Vietnamese, and other ethnic restaurants and markets are plentiful between the Western and Snelling stops.
 Also at Snelling, the recently renovated Turf Club is the place to see live local music, and Burning Brothers Brewing on Thomas Avenue serves gluten-free beers in its taproom Thursday-Saturday.

 Art galleries, boutiques and cafes line the street just north of the Raymond Avenue stop.
-Browse the vinyl stacks at the new Barely Brothers Records, check out the artwork at the Raymond Avenue Gallery (pictured at right), or add some vintage flair to your wardrobe at Shag Studio (which doubles as a hair salon).
+Browse the vinyl stacks at the new Barely Brothers Records, check out the artwork at the Raymond Avenue Gallery, or add some vintage flair to your wardrobe at Shag Studio (which doubles as a hair salon).
 On the other side of University, Caffe Biaggio serves rustic Italian fare.

 The Green Line has three stops on the University of Minnesota campus, where it must slow down so as not to disturb scientific experiments.
 Get off at Stadium Village for Gopher and Vikings games at TCF Bank Stadium, grab a bite at Stub & Herb’s or My Burger on the East Bank, or cross the mighty Mississippi to the West Bank—the most scenic part of the ride.

-Walking south from this stop, you’ll find the Cedar Cultural Center, Palmer’s Bar and Triple Rock Social Club along the lively Cedar Avenue.
+Walking south from this stop, you’ll find the Cedar Cultural Center, Palmer’s Bar and Nomad World Pub along the lively Cedar Avenue.
 Or head north to Seven Corners for a pint of craft beer at Republic or Town Hall Brewery.